What is Guacamole?

 - Avocados always ripen faster at room temperature, and best used within one week if stored in the refrigerator.

-- Slice the avocado in half, then scoop out the fruit, reserving the pit.
-Avocado seeds prevent the prepared “guac” from browning.
+- Slice the avocado in half and then scoop out the fruit.

 - Using a molcajete is fun, and gives your recipe an incredibly authentic result.
 Spices and chiles ground in a molcajete have a pleasing, stone ground texture.
 Mashing the ripe avocado in the molcajete bowl picks up every particle of the ground spice mixture.